kilowhat/kilowhat.net/_extensions/wordpress.md

 ## How global login/logout works

-The extensions uses multiple ways to perform login and logout with as few requests and cookies as possible.
+The extension uses multiple ways to perform login and logout with as few requests and cookies as possible.

-If you login from Wordpress, the following happens:
+If you login from WordPress, the following happens:

-- Credentials are validated by Wordpress and the Wordpress session is open
+- Credentials are validated by WordPress and the WordPress session is open
 - Flarum account is created via a server-side API call if it doesn't already exist
 - Flarum remember cookie is set on the cookie domain
 - A subsequent visit of the forum will open the Flarum session via the remember me feature

 If you login from Flarum, the following happens:

-- Flarum opens Wordpress login page in a popup
+- Flarum opens WordPress login page in a popup
-- Credentials are validated by Wordpress and the Wordpress session is open
+- Credentials are validated by WordPress and the WordPress session is open
 - Flarum account is created via a server-side API call if it doesn't already exist
-- Wordpress returns the remember token directly to Flarum without setting any cookie
+- WordPress returns the "remember" token directly to Flarum without setting any cookie
 - Flarum session opens via the token

-If you logout from Wordpress, the following happens:
+If you logout from WordPress, the following happens:

 - User is redirected to a Flarum url that clears session and remember cookies on both Flarum and cookie domain
-- User is redirected back to Wordpress for classic Wordpress logout
+- User is redirected back to WordPress for classic WordPress logout

 If you logout from Flarum, the following happens:

 - User is logged out of Flarum, cookies are cleared on both Flarum and cookie domain
-- User is redirected to Wordpress for classic Wordpress logout
+- User is redirected to WordPress for classic WordPress logout

 The logout process is based on redirects to signed urls that prevent any cross-site request forgery vulnerability.